torvalds/linux/Documentation/media/uapi/v4l/dev-capture.rst

 device special files named ``/dev/video`` and ``/dev/video0`` to ``/dev/video63`` with major number 81 and minor numbers 0 to 63.
 ``/dev/video`` is typically a symbolic link to the preferred video device.

-Note the same device files are used for video output devices.
+.. note:: The same device file names are used for video output devices.

 Querying Capabilities